 The history of Holden dates back to 1856 when it started as a saddlery business in South Australia.
 Today Holden is one of only seven fully-integrated global General Motors operations that designs, builds and sells vehicles for Australia and the world.
 Holden has its headquarters in Port Melbourne, Victoria, with an engine manufacturing plant on-site and vehicle manufacturing operations in Adelaide, South Australia, and is represented by more than 230 dealerships nationally.

 In 2013, Holden began production of the VF Commodore – the most advanced car ever built in Australia.
-Incorporating lightweight technology such as aluminium construction and a raft of cutting-edge driver safety and infotainment systems, the VF Commodore sets a new standard for Australian cars.
+Incorporating lightweight technology such as aluminium construction and a raft of cutting-edge driver safety and infotainment systems, the VF Commodore set a new standard for Australian cars.

-The VF Commodore program also marks the return of Holden’s retail export campaign to America.
+The VF Commodore program also marked the return of Holden’s retail export campaign to America.
 Based on the new VF Commodore and manufactured at Holden’s plant in Elizabeth, South Australia, the SS is Chevrolet’s first V8, rear-wheel-drive performance sedan since 1996.

 In December 2013, Holden announced it would transition to a national sales company and full-line importer in Australia and New Zealand by the end of 2017.
-Holden will discontinue vehicle and engine manufacturing and significantly reduce its engineering operations in Australia by the end of 2017.
+Holden will discontinue vehicle and engine manufacturing and reduce its engineering operations in Australia by the end of 2017.

 Holden will continue to have a significant presence in Australia beyond 2017, comprising a national sales company, a national parts distribution centre and a global design studio.
-Holden will leverage GM’s global portfolio to provide the best cars for the Australian market the company is committed to selling Holdens in this country for many years to come.
+Holden will also retain it’s Lang Lang based proving ground and a 100 strong engineering group to ensure vehicles will perform well on Australian roads.